Skip to content

 Epilepsy is a chronic condition of the brain that causes repeated seizures, and is usually defined as 2 or more seizures with no obvious cause at least 24 hours apart.
 Epilepsy is quite common, affecting at least 3 million adults in the United States.

 The risk of developing epilepsy as a result of genetics may be possible.
-Although other causes of epilepsy can include:
+Other causes of epilepsy can include:

-• Head trauma, perhaps as the result of a car accident or some other traumatic injury
+• Head trauma, perhaps as the result of an accident or other traumatic injury

 • Brain conditions.
 Strokes are the leading cause of epilepsy in adults older than age 35

-• Prenatal injury such as oxygen deficiencies or poor nutrition
+• Prenatal injury such as oxygen deficiency or poor nutrition

-• Infectious diseases.
-For example, meningitis and viral encephalitis
+• Infectious diseases, such as meningitis and viral encephalitis

 A seizure is caused by a sudden surge of electrical activity in the brain.
 Seizures can last anywhere from a few seconds to a few minutes.